The History and Evolution of the Birkin Bag

 In the chart below on the world’s most expensive handbags, note how many belong to the Hermès brand under the Birkin umbrella.

-A standard Birkin model retails for around $12,000.
 While all investments have an inherent risk, the Birkin bag shows no signs of decreasing in value in the near future.
-In fact, the retail price of a base model Birkin bag has gone up nearly $10,000 in the 30 years they have been in production.
-Even taking inflation into consideration, that signals a strengthening of the market.
+In fact, the retail price of a base model Birkin bag has gone up nearly $10,000 in the 30 years that they have been in production.
+Even taking inflation into consideration, this signals a strengthening of the market.

-In 2016 it was reported that the wait list for requiring this exclusive bag was 6 years, but now the list is a thing of the past further elevating the status of this accessory.
-Unfortunately, acquiring a Birkin bag directly is a herculean task, so be sure to keep your eye on auction finds!
+In 2016 it was reported that the wait list for this exclusive bag was six years.
+Acquiring a Birkin bag directly might seem like a herculean task, so be sure to keep your eye on auction finds

 Sources: Hermes | Time | The Economist | Fashionista | CNBC | The Telegraph | Purse Bop | NPR | Baghunter | Who What Wear